 One side effect of taking cannabis is the munchies that come about.
 Although not everyone experiences them, you should have some snacks to counter the hunger pangs.
-You never know when the craving will strike or how hard it’ll hit.
+You never know when or how strong the craving will be.
 On that note, never forget to carry your favorite snacks to your dabbing spot.

 Note that snacks taste better when you’re high.
 Some popular stoning snacks include:

 - Granola bars

 Using suitable cannabis tools gives you a more exciting experience.
 There are dozens of options for taking CBD products.
 For instance, beginners can start with cannabis rolls, which require only lighting and enjoying some puffs.

 On the other hand, experienced smokers can go for vaping.
 It’s a way to take the cannabis flower without smoking it.
 The vape has a more potent dosage.
 Thus, it’s not suitable if you’re a beginner.
 Alternatively, you can try CBD edibles.
 These are slow, taking up to 30 minutes before you take a hit.
 All options are feasible.